 Use a neem soak on the infested plant’s roots and the foliar spray to kill any pests you can find.

 The spot treatment will not only affect aphid populations but poison any ants present and kill sooty mold on contact.

 Best of all, research suggests that as much as 20% percent of ingested Azadirachtin remains in an insect’s system, meaning any ants feeding off the honeydew will likely take some of this natural insecticide back to the colony and spread it around.

 Reapply the foliar spot treatment as needed while the neem soak targets the aphids more directly.

 While not toxic to humans or pets, it’s best not to apply a neem foliar spray on plants on the day of harvest.
 Do not use root soaks within three weeks of harvest.

-Neem oil also used to control powdery mildew.
+Neem oil is also used to control powdery mildew.